University of Guelph

 Guelph, Ontario, Canada

 I’m a librarian at the University of Guelph.
-Currently I teach interdisciplinary undergraduate courses in the First Year Seminar program.
-For the next year I will be the Acting Director of the program.
+Currently I teach interdisciplinary undergraduate courses in the First Year Seminar program (see a list here).
+For the 2016-2017 academic year, I will be the Acting Director of the program.
 It’s too much fun.

 I hold degrees from the University of Guelph (B.A.), the University of New Brunswick (M.A.), and the University of Toronto (M.L.S. and M.Ed.).